jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d2a.md

 ## Reason 3: The East Indies is another market for American silver

-166 Since the discovery of the American mines, the East Indies has continually been taking more silver.
+{{< s v="166" >}} Since the discovery of the American mines, the East Indies has continually been taking more silver.
 Since that time, the direct trade between America and the East Indies via Acapulco ships has been continually increasing.
 The indirect trade via Europe increased in a still greater proportion.

 During the 16th century, the Portuguese were the only Europeans to regularly trade to the East Indies.
 In the last years of the 16th century, the Dutch began to encroach on this monopoly.